ROgbuagu05/swift-to-do-list/README.md

     - Social Media

 Introduction
-    This project is a simple length converter developed using HTML, CSS, and JavaScript.
-It allows users to convert between different units of length, such as meters, kilometers, miles, feet, and inches.
+    This project is a simple to-do application developed using HTML, CSS, and JavaScript.
+It allows users to add tasks or items, tick or select the completed tasks or items and also remove the completed tasks or items.

 Live Demo <https://rogbuagu05.github.io/swift-length-converter/>